 - Firearm accidents – In Illinois, gun owners can be charged with a crime if a child under the age of 14 gains access to their firearm that is left unsecured and it causes great bodily harm or death.

 - Dog bites – Dogs are man’s best friend, but occasionally they bite.
 Children are naturally attracted to dogs, and, unfortunately, they often sustain serious and sometimes deadly dog bite injuries.

 This is just a small sampling of the types of accidents that children may be involved in.
-If your child suffered an accident and you have questions about your case, contact Agruss Law Firm, LLC for a free consultation to determine what your options may be.
+If your child suffered an accident and you have questions about your case, contact Mike Agruss Law for a free consultation to determine what your options may be.